ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

    study, the screening update rate varies by age and sex, but less likely associated with residence of urban and rual.
 Notice that the true screening coverage may be lower among general population as compared with coverage among eligible population.
-We assume that the screening coverage reported among eligible population is similar to coverage among insured population.
-Hence, we use 15% as baseline screening coverage across all ages and sexes for SwissRe's insured population.
+For now, we assume a 10% of baseline screening coverage across all ages and sexes for SwissRe's insured population.
  - We assume that the screenig uptake rate in China is 20 years behind the US; therefore, we will use the documented number in 2010 among US general population to determine the target screening coverage in China.
 In 2008,